cscholz/scripts/Linux/bash/ddnsupdate/readme.md

 # Description
-The script ddnsupdate can be used to update an host records in an bind delegeated sub domain for a client with a dynamic assigend public ip.
+The script ddnsupdate can be used to update a host record in an bind delegated domain for a client with a dynamic assigend public ip.
 The function is comparable with dyndns but without the need to use third party service.